Interviews

 It came from an Elon Musk video interview I watched on YouTube a few months ago, where he talks about First Principles.
 The guys from Basecamp also talked about it when it comes to business.

 In business, you need to focus on the right things.
 And this is really tough when you have a lot of stuff going on at the same time.
 Using First Principles allows you to focus on what really matters right now, and in 10 or 50 years.
 Put simply, you need to dig into what you know to be true and always be true.
-For example, will marketers use the same technology in 2 years, 5 years or even 20 years?
+For example, will marketers use the same technology in 2 years, 5 years, or even 20 years?
 Nope.
-Therefore, should you get obsessed over knowing how to use every single marketing tools under the sun?
+Therefore, should you get obsessed over knowing how to use every single marketing tool under the sun?
 Nope.

 3. Tip for tomorrow